lauraamaral/WaterEscapeFlares/README.md

 # WaterEscapeFlares
-This repository have the data, scripts and figures from the paper Amaral et. al, 2022.
+This repository have the data, scripts and figures from the paper Amaral et al., 2022 (accepted for publication in ApJ)